webdesignsbytom/networking-starter/README.md

 IPv4 is a 32 bit binary number in 4 octets.
 They have subnet masks to increase there number.

+`ifconfig eth0 10.10.10.1` enter a new ip address to a route at eth0

 ## Linux files

 1. Bin - Binary files, contains commands like ls and cat.